Service to Epidemiological Researchers to Provide Vital Status Data on Subjects of Health Research

 - Numerical or other transformations of one or more variables from the original data, including sums, means, logarithms, or products of formulas; or

 - Variables linked to another dataset using variables from the original data as linkage variables.

 6. Linkages to Other Data

-Provide a clear and detailed statement that you will not link any other data to the original data specified in the MOA.
+Provide a clear and detailed statement that you will not link any other data to the original data specified in the reimbursable agreement.
 Your statement must also include recognition that you will not link the original data or derived dataset(s) to any other SSA dataset(s) without our explicit written permission.

 7. Training for Individuals Who Will Have Access to Confidential Data

 All individuals who will have access to SSA data in identifiable form must understand the security and safeguard provisions required to assure the confidentiality of SSA data.
 Explain how you will train these individuals so they are familiar with the safeguarding provisions in your data protection plan.
 In addition, they will be required to sign a Confidentiality Statement.

 Send your completed SSA Data Protection Plan to:Office of Research, Evaluation, and Statistics (ORES)